corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-persistence.md

   val dogs = persistenceService.findAll(Dog::class.java).execute()
   ```

 4. To update a record, use the merge operation.
-For example, to change the name of a dog and set the owner to null:
+For example, to change the name of a `Dog` and set the owner to null:
 ```java
 val newDogName = input.getValue("name")
 persistenceService.merge(Dog(dogId, newDogName, Instant.now(), "none"))